cloudfoundry-attic/lattice-release/docs/private-docker-registry.html.md

 # Private Docker Registries

 Lattice does not currently ship with a private Docker registry.
 We plan on remedying this soon to improve our developer experience.
-Until then, follow these instructions to spin up a Docker registry on boot2docker and configure Lattice to allow communication with it.
+Until then, follow these instructions to spin up a Docker registry on boot2docker, configure the Docker daemon on boot2docker, configure Lattice to allow communication with the private registry, and then import a Docker image to the private registry and launch it via Lattice.

-## How to use Lattice with a private Docker Registry
+## Launch a Private Docker Registry and configure the Docker daemon via boot2docker

-Lattice can be used with an insecure private Docker Registry following a few simple configuration steps.

-## boot2docker Configuration

 The following assumes: